-Figure 1-1: Recommended geospatial data components and workflows for flood hazard mapping5 Figure 2-1: Key steps of the flood hazard mapping framework.
-Steps in bold are covered in this Technical Bulletin Figure 3-1: Example decision process diagram for assessing hazard mapping accuracy and modelling requirements.
-The process, iterations and areas affected by the accuracy assessment could vary depending on the complexity of the project Figure 3-2: Cross sections (cut lines) in hydraulic model showing perpendicular orientation at river centroid as well as: (A) how flow lines are anticipated to look in overbank areas (source: Goodell, 2012); and (B) cross sections with respect to the broader landscape topography and land use, with bank stations shown as purple triangles (image adapted from CivilGEO, 2022).
-Symbology adapted from federal guidance (NRCan, 2019a) Figure 3-3: Features of a basic cross section survey23 Figure A1 -1: Geographic/spatial data components of hydrologicall model development, paramaterization and workflowl (based on Visual OTTHYMO model) Figure A1 -2: Hydraulic model development and parameterization workflow (based on HEC-RAS 1D & HEC-GeoRAS extension)67
+Figure 1-1: Recommended geospatial data components and workflows for flood hazard mapping.
+Components addressed in this Technical Bulletin, denoted by blue-grey coloured boxes Figure 2-1: Key steps of the flood hazard mapping framework.
+Steps in bold are covered in this Technical Bulletin7 Figure 3-1: Example decision process diagram for assessing hazard mapping accuracy and modelling requirements Figure 3-2: Cross sections (cut lines) in 1D hydraulic model showing perpendicular orientation at river centroid as well as: (A) how flow lines are anticipated to look in overbank areas (source: Goodell, 2012); and (B) cross sections with respect to the broader landscape topography and land use, with bank stations shown as purple triangles (image adapted from CivilGEO, 2022).
+Symbology adapted from federal guidance (NRCan, 2019a) Figure 3-3: Features of a basic cross section survey Figure A1 -1: Geographic/spatial data components of hydrological model development, paramaterization and workflow (based on Visual OTTHYMO model) Figure A1 -2: Hydraulic model development and parameterization workflow (based on HEC-RAS 1D & HEC-GeoRAS extension)73